fersolerv/performance_tests/README.md

-Performance comparison between C++ and python
+Performance comparison between C++ and python in ROS

-Usage: Clone the git repository and build it.
-When the package is built, the 4 combinations can be done.